Telecom begs (buys?) government officials – say they need more towers to “meet public demand.”

 Our rights are diminished, we have less of a say.

-Towers come up and life moves on.
+Towers crop up and life moves on.

 And the cycle begins once again ad fin-i-tum.